-We’ve covered the impact of the cookie’s demise on health advertisers, but what about for publishers.
-For them, the tracking cookie’s farewell tour is likely to be bittersweet.
-We’ve outlined some options with pros and cons in order to make the most of one’s measurement and data.
+For publishers, the cookie’s farewell tour is likely to be bittersweet.
+We’ve outlined some options in order to make the most of one’s measurement and data.

 While Google has stated that their plan to phase out third-party cookies by 2022 will make the ad landscape more respectful of consumer data privacy, the shift away from what has become the industry’s de facto audience identification tool means publishers of all kinds are facing uncertainty on multiple fronts.
 And that was before the world was thrust into a global pandemic.